-The GDC's powers under the Dentists Act 1984 uses the term 'sufficiency' to describe the acceptable standard achieved by a programme of a dental authority that will allow graduates to apply for registration as dentists.
-'Sufficiency' is granted to individual Bachelor of Dental Surgery (BDS/BChD) and Licence in Dental Surgery programmes where students are deemed to have received the requisite knowledge and skill for the efficient practice of dentistry.
+The GDC's powers come from the Dentists Act 1984, which uses the term 'sufficiency' to describe the standard required by a programme of a dental authority that will allow graduates to apply for registration as dentists.
+'Sufficiency' is granted to individual Bachelor of Dental Surgery (BDS/BChD) and Licence in Dental Surgery programmes where students are deemed to have received the required knowledge and skills for the practice of dentistry.
 The term sufficient/sufficiency is set out in the Act, and the GDC are therefore not legally able to state a qualification is 'approved' or 'accredited'.
 For DCP programmes, the GDC has the authority under the Act to approve qualifications.

-The GDC has published a set of Standards for Education.
-These standards are the regulatory tool that the GDC uses to ensure that a programme is fit for purpose.
+The GDC Standards for Education are the regulatory tool that the regulator uses to ensure that a programme is fit for purpose.
 The three standards are central to the GDC's Education Quality Assurance (EQA) processes and contain a total of 21 requirements.

-The Standards for Education require that providers only allow students to be awarded a qualification if they demonstrate that they meet a set of learning outcomes, which have been defined by the GDC in the document:
+The Standards require that providers only allow students to be awarded a qualification if they demonstrate that they meet a set of learning outcomes, which have been defined by the GDC Safe Practitioner framework.